 - International scope: the company can be located anywhere in the world.
 If the company is outside B.C. or Canada, it may be impossible to recover your funds if there is a problem.
 Even if it is domestic, there is a risk you won’t be able to recover your funds.

 - Risk of fraud or identity theft: it can be difficult to tell who is behind certain crypto wallet services or coin/token exchanges.
 These services often ask for personal information, and there is no government-backed deposit insurance offered for these services.
-Investors have to rely on their computer security systems to protect purchased cryptocurrencies from theft.
+Investors have to rely on their computer security systems to protect purchased crypto assets from theft.

 Investing in Marijuana